 Some of us from developed societies are clever enough to have sustainability conversations, but these societies do not now conserve except in insignificant and symbolic ways.
 Our limited voices of concern are swamped by the noisy human progress march through the Anthropocene.
 The voices of reason are outspent and outvoted by a global corporatism and coalition of overlapping national self-interest that will deny itself nothing, making impacts on Earth’s biosphere at scales greater than humans are readily able to perceive.

 In addition to transnational corporatism and corrosive nationalism, our voices are also diluted by people who call themselves ‘conservative’.
 To be ‘conservative’ now means likely to be aligned against conservation, construed as a government scheme to constrain basic freedoms.
-Conservationist progressives must challenge ‘conservative’ views that humans are entitled by their deity to do any thing they want to the land with impunity, that laws and regulations do not apply to them, that their definition of freedom includes being free to abuse, being free to not pay one’s debt to the future, but to pass that debt on with compound interest.
+Conservationist progressives must challenge ‘conservative’ views that humans are entitled by their deity to do anything they want to the land with impunity, that laws and regulations do not apply to them, that their definition of freedom includes being free to abuse, being free to not pay one’s debt to the future, but to pass that debt on with compound interest.
 We must challenge ‘conservative’ views that humans are not only entitled to increase their multitudes, but are demanded to do so by their deity.
 Observe how the words republican and conservative have been co-opted and corrupted in the last century.
 It is no coincidence that the very people who deny evolution are the ones that would sell out the natural order with a turpitude masquerading as moral authority.

 If it be true that only a minority of humans understand or accept the sustainability problem we are creating, education must become the priority issue of conservationists.
 Once we get a sustainability conversation going among the educated, we can look at improving human practices through revising our poorly-considered policies for agriculture, energy use, land use, and harvesting of natural assets.
 It is easy to sense that population growth exacerbates these issues.
 Thus excessive population is a priority education issue.
-The political forces aligned against sustainability conversations is a formidable stumbling block.
+But the political forces aligned against sustainability conversations form a formidable stumbling block.

 All of our policies and practices need to be reviewed as part of a general sustainability conversation.
 Consider our genetic crop modification policies, or our policies for application of antibiotics to livestock.
 Our ill-considered push to biofuel subsidies has induced farmers to convert every available hectare to a continuously-grown monoculture, further destroying natural habitat and impoverishing soil, requiring ever more fertilizer whose phosphate and nitrogen runoff are major pollutants of waterways.
 Our developmental sprawl builds on and paves over large swaths of natural habitat and arable land which ruins it essentially forever (in the human time frame) for growing useful plants.